maxxk/programming-languages/presentations/04-Macros-Parsing.md

 # Pattern matching

-An interpreter for an abstract syntax tree from previous slide is defined with pattern matching (case analysis) on inductive type constructors:
+An interpreter for an abstract syntax tree from previous slide is defined with pattern matching (case analysis) over the inductive type constructors:

 ```
 interpretTerm : Term → Number